-At Black Creek Community Farm, we are committed to providing meaningful learning experiences to assist teachers and families seeking to enrich their children’s learning.
+At Black Creek Community Farm, we are committed to providing meaningful intergenerational educational experiences to deepen and enrich participants’ learning.

-It is our goal to provide an inquiry based curriculum that…
+It is our goal to provide experiential learning that…

 - Supports a healthy and active lifestyle

 - Is linked to the Ontario curriculum and participants’ learning goals